dockermage/baseimage/README.md

-# A minimal Ubuntu base image modified for Docker-friendliness
+# A minimal Debian-based image modified for Docker-friendliness

+This is a fork from Phusion's Baseimage-docker, version 0.9.15, and contains changes done for the DockerMage project.

+Changelog:
+ - switched to debian wheezy as base image

+# Original readme from phusion/baseimage-docker

 Baseimage-docker is a special [Docker](http://www.docker.io) image that is configured for correct use within Docker containers.
 It is Ubuntu, plus: